 Norwegian steamer OIEKAST (believed), 600 tons, shelled by U-53 in December 1917.
 Upright but broken, there is a single boiler and triple expansion engine fitted aft.
 Depth 62 metres.

-Unidentified steel sailing ship, possibly the Russian HERMES, captured and scuttled by U-33 in April 1915.
+Unidentified steel sailing ship, almost certainly the large sailing ship CiITY of CORINTH sunk in 1888.
+More diving is needed to confirm but she’s in the right area and of the right description.
 Stern leans to starboard and stands 8 metres, bows lean to starboard and stand 6 metres, in a depth of around 63 metres.
 Excellent dive.

 British steamer SPHENE, 740 tons, captured and scuttled by UB-18 in August 1916.
 Single boiler and triple expansion engine fitted aft.
 Bow area broken up, the stern section is more interesting.
 Depth 65 metres.

 French sailing barque EUGENE SCHNEIDER, 2218 tons, sank in collision in December 1926.
-Packed cargo of railway sleepers remain in the wreck, depth about 67 metres.
+Packed cargo of railway sleepers remain in the wreck, depth about 67 metres in mid Channel.

 British steamer ISLEWORTH, 2871 tons, torpedoed by UC-17 in April 1918.
-Not for the fainthearted.
+Not for the fainthearted – a challenging dive!
 Wreck is remarkably intact (wheelhouse floor still above the boilers), but strong tidal streams and the proximity of vertical and transverse reef walls make this a challenging dive.
 Two boilers and a triple expansion engine.
 Gun at the stern.
 Wreck stands 9 metres.
-Depth 60-70 metres.
+Depth 60-70 metres with the seabed sloping away to deeper water.

 French steamer ALBERT, sank in circumstances unknown in 1885.
 Two boilers and compound engine.
 Lies on a slope in 64-70 metres.
-A good dive.
+A very good dive in mid Channel.

 German light cruiser SMS NURNBERG, 4200 tons, sunk by our own forces in July 1922 to test our guns against its armour plating.
 Lies across the tide.
 Armoured gun turrets, conning tower, twin bow windlasses, twin propellers are prominent on the wreck, which stands 12 metres in 60-62 metres.
-A good dive.
+A very good dive in mid Channel.

 From top left – steering gear on SMS Nurnberg, twin bow windlasses and an unidentified feature.
 Bottom left – gun and turret, capstan and propeller